sap-tutorials/Tutorials/tutorials/advanced-sql-migration-tool-ora-hana/advanced-sql-migration-tool-ora-hana.md

 ## Prerequisites
  - Oracle DB instance (version >= 11), where a new user and SQL objects will be created with a script provided in the tutorial
  - Oracle JDBC driver (ojdbc7.jar)
  - SAP HANA or SAP HANA Cloud instance.
-Minimum versions are 2.0 rev31 and QRC3-2021 respectively.
+Minimum versions are 2.0 rev31 and QRC3-2021 respectively
  - SAP Advanced SQL Migration tool installed and configured properly as indicated in the installation guide:  <https://dam.sap.com/mac/app/p/pdf/asset/preview/cLmo5vJ?ltr=a>
  - Java >= 1.8 installed in the host where the migration tool is executed